Josde/osu-Blocker/readme.md

 4. Click `Load Temporary Add-on` in the top right and select `manifest.json` in the cloned directory

 NOTE: You may need to replace instances of `browser.storage.sync` with `browser.storage.local` for local firefox development.

+### Credits

+Full credit goes to kheina-com for his original extension Blue-Blocker, of which this is a fork.